PupBrutus/Fapinator9000/README.md

 Download lots of videos or video clips of your choosing and place/orginzie them in a single folder Download the entire repo including the /loadscreen/ folder
-	currently the app can crash if the default loadScreen directory doesn't have atleast some content Double click the current version file (V3.9.5.v4p) and the application should load with further directions and keycommands - internal readme included below:
+	currently the app can crash if the default loadScreen directory doesn't have atleast some content Double click the Fapinator9000 file and the application should load with further directions and keycommands - internal readme included below:

 Fapinator 9000 v3.9.5
-****if you only see one video pres the numpad ./del key****
+****if you only see one video pres the numpad ./del key**** Code is locked with CTRL+E
 How to use this program:
 Primary Controls:
 Fullscreen: HOME key